astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/buildingblocks.md

 It sounds silly, but people often underestimate how typing can help productivity.
-Learning to type at a reasonable pace (~60 WPM is a good, average starter) is a great idea when being a computer scientist.
+Learning to type at a reasonable pace (~60 WPM is a good, average pace) is a great idea when being a computer scientist.
 Your keyboard is where you're going to work, like, all of the time.